MicrosoftDocs/architecture-center/docs/reference-architectures/migration/sync-mainframe-data-with-azure-content.md

 1. These actions occur throughout the process:

    1. An on-premises data gateway transfers data quickly and securely between on-premises systems and Azure services.
+With this configuration, the on-premises data gateway can receive instructions from Azure and replicate data without the on-premises network directly exposing the local data assets.
    1. Azure Data Factory pipelines orchestrate activities that range from data extraction to data loading.
 You can schedule pipeline activities, start them manually, or automatically trigger them.

 1. On-premises databases like Db2 zOS, Db2 for i, and Db2 LUW store the data.